 When you hire a developer, they will first help you move your existing products over to Shopify.
 Your developer can also work with you to come up with a plan for migrating the rest of your data, such as customer information and any inventory your company has left on hand.

 The next advanced service that e-commerce developers offer is product entry.
 It’s one thing to move your existing products over to Shopify, but what if you have new items you want to add?
-An experienced ecommerce developer can help you enter this data as well.
+An experienced eCommerce developer can help you enter this data as well.

-Finally, a quality e-commerce developer will be able to help you customize your site after migration is complete.
+Finally, a quality e-commerce developer will be able to help you customize your site after the migration is complete.
 You may want to change around certain elements or add your own branding design; whatever it is, an experienced web developer will be able to make it happen.